mjschleich/GeCo.jl/README.md

-# GeCo: Quality Explanations in Real Time
+# GeCo: Quality Counterfactual Explanations in Real Time

 To run GeCo, you need to have Julia installed ([link](https://julialang.org/downloads/)).
 Then you can run the following commands to load the package.